theconsummate/dependency-parser/report.md

 #### Multi class Perceptron
 The classifier.py file contains a Perceptron class which implements the basic perceptron algorithm.
 This does not perform very well as the accuracy on English dev set after 15 iterations of training was about 71%.
 This only increased marginally to 72% after 100 iterations.
 Since a perceptron is highly sensitive to recent updates, it is quite possible that the minor increase in accuracy is due to over fitting and not a result of additional learning.

+Since there are three classes, the Multi class Perceptron consists of three perceptronsm.
+The class with the maximum score is considered to as the prediction.

 #### Multi Class Averaged Perceptron
 The AveragedPerceptron class in the classifier.py file implements the averaged perceptron algorithm.
+It is exactly similar to a Multi class Perceptron except the averaging step at the end.
 It stores a running sum of the weights and then at the end, the average_weights method averages all the weights before storing the model to disk.

 This gives better performance as compared to Perceptron.
 I did not train the model for over 100 iterations as I believe that it will only lead to over-fitting, so the results can't be compared with Perceptron, but the results for 15 iterations should be enough to prove it's superior accuracy.